Karl Brugger: Biography

 Brugger was born in Munich and studied journalism and contemporary history there and in Paris.
 On 3 March 1972, while Brugger was a correspondent in Rio, in a tavern of Manaus, the Graças a Deus, met Tatunca Nara, an Indian "cacique", allegedly called the "Prince of Akakor".
-Brugger worked as a freelance journalist before being, from 1974, a correspondent for the ARD.
-Brugger later moved to Brazil.
+Brugger worked as a freelance journalist before becoming a correspondent in Brazil for the ARD from 1974.

 Death

 Brugger was killed in Rio de Janeiro on 3 January 1984 after being shot several times, while walking with his friend Ulrich Encke on the Ipanema beach.
-Neither his killer nor the motive for his killing, is known.
+Neither his killer, nor the motive for his killing, is known.
 A man named Wolfgang Seibenhaar had thoroughly investigated the mystery of Brugger's murder and was also questioned to if he knew anything about it, but was unable to find out or give any information.
-It was also believed that his murder was a robbery, but it is now believed it was not, as nothing was said to have been taken from Brugger.
+It was also believed that his murder was a robbery, but this was later disputed, as nothing was said to have been taken from Brugger.